getsentry/sentry-docs/src/collections/_documentation/workflow/issue-owners.md

 ## How It Works

-Issue owners builds upon your alert rules to specify who to notify about a given issue (to learn more about alert rules, click [here](https://blog.sentry.io/2017/10/12/proactive-alert-rules)).
+Issue owners builds upon your alert rules to specify whom to notify about a given issue (to learn more about alert rules, click [here](https://blog.sentry.io/2017/10/12/proactive-alert-rules)).

 In your project settings, you will define which users or teams own which paths or URLs for your application.
 When an exception is caught that triggers an alert, Sentry evaluates whether the exception’s URL tag matches the URL you specified, or if the path you specified matches any of the paths in the exception’s stack trace.

-If there is a match, only Owners will receive the alert for the exception.
+If there is a match, only issue owners will receive the alert for the exception.
 By default, if there is no match, the alert will be sent to all members of teams associated with this project.
-You can also choose to specify that in the case of no match, no users be notified, by toggling off the switch in project settings > Issue Owners > ‘If ownership cannot be determined for an issue...’
+You can also choose to specify that in the case of no match, no users be notified, by toggling off the switch in Project Settings > Issue Owners > ‘If ownership cannot be determined for an issue...’

 [{% asset owners_default_everyone.png %}]({% asset owners_default_everyone.png @path %})

-Note that at this time the Issue Owners feature is only available for email notifications.
-This means that your alert rules must trigger email notifications in order to be affected by your Issue Owners rules.
+Note that at this time the issue owners feature is only available for email notifications.
+This means that your alert rules must trigger email notifications in order to be affected by your issue owner rules.

 ## Configuration

 **Adding a New Rule**

-To configure Issue Owners, navigate to your project settings > Issue Owners.
+To configure issue owners, navigate to Project Settings > Issue Owners.

 To add a new rule, you can use the dropdown to specify whether you’re using a path or URL.
 Then add the path or URL, and specify which users or teams own that path.
 You can add multiple users or teams to one path.